Skip to main content

 2. View calls → AuthViewModel.signIn()

-3. AuthViewModel calls → AuthClient.signInWithEmail()
+3. AuthViewModel calls → AuthClient.signInWithEmail(email:password:)

 - Calls Supabase API

-- Saves token → Keychain (via SessionStore)
+- Persists tokens → Keychain (via SessionStore)

-5. CompositionRoot observes auth state change
+5. LaunchRouter observes the auth state change

 6. Navigation switches to authenticated content